maxrothman/config/README.md

 * automator: add buttons to Finder that open apps via Apple automator

 ## Setup instructions:
+* Clone this repo somewhere
 * Install the apps in apps.md
+  * For Alfred, iTerm, etc. where the config is in this repo, follow the instructions in their READMEs to use said config.
 * Follow the instructions in the README in automator/
 * Run deploy.sh
 * Update ~/.gitconfig with your name, email address, and optionally, where you'd like to store your hooks.